Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

 With the growth of the population, people developed "Shi" to further identify themselves, which included their fiefs, noble titles, political occupations, living places, professions, etc.

 Therefore, ancient surnames were people's origin, while "Shi" represented people's present situation and social status.

-During these periods with huge transformations, many people changed their "Shi".
-The commonest was using their former states' or fiefs' names as their new surnames, to identify their origin, or to commemorate their ancestors.
+During these vast transformations, many people changed their "Shi".
+The commonest used their former states' or fiefs' names as their new surnames to identify their origin or commemorate their ancestors.

-In the next Han Dynasty (202 BC — 220 AD), ancient surname and "Shi" gradually merged and formed today's Chinese family names, some of which are typical Asian last names.
+In the subsequent Han Dynasty (202 BC — 220 AD), ancient surname and "Shi" gradually merged and formed today's Chinese family names, some of which are typical Asian last names.

 Ji 姬 and Its Evolved Common Chinese Surnames